 PALFINGER has been committed to sustainability since 15 years already.
 As a responsible employer, we produce sustainable products in an eco-efficient manner and we stand for fair business activities.
 In a four-part series, we want to introduce the four sustainability fields and how we at PALFINGER live up to them on a daily basis.

-Interview with the sustainability area: FAIR BUSINESS
+Interview in the sustainability field: FAIR BUSINESS

 2. What is your daily work routine like?

-3. What does sustainability mean to you? and how far has your area come in this respect over the last few years?
+3. What does sustainability mean to you?
+And how far has your area come in this respect over the last few years?

 The work of the PALFINGER 21st team means the chance to significantly contribute to the sustainability of our offer through creative approaches and the use of new technologies.
 Beyond emission-free drives, digital solutions can help customers make more efficient use of their PALFINGER equipment – for example through intelligent route and deployment planning.
 Thus, with digital business models, we can succeed with not producing a resource-intensive product for every euro of revenue, but with achieving emission-free revenues through an innovation service offering.
 In addition to manufacturing and sales, we can also – in terms of sustainability and customer needs – optimize the product use or extend the product life through predictive maintenance.

 4. And what’s the outlook for the future?
 Where do you want to go?